+The Ferry Dock Marina is great, and rather new.
+They are in the midst of expanding to provide boaters with more slips and a bath house.
 The other marina in Burlington, The Community Boathouse, already has a bath house.
 It’s only a couple of blocks north on the lake, and has about the same walk into town.
-It too, is centrally located, but the transient slips surround their dock-side restaurant, Splash.
+It too, is centrally located, but many of the transient slips surround their dock-side restaurant, Splash.
 They have all of the boats stern in, which means the restaurant patrons are all seated steps away from your stern.
 Talk about being in a fish bowl!
-Note that the food here isn’t so hot either.
+If you stay there, ask for a slip away from the restaurant, behind ECHO, Leahy Center for Lake Champlain.
+Note that the food at Splash isn’t so hot either.

 Burlington Community Boathouse